Professional practice

 Banking & financial services

-Prior to taking silk, James was ranked in Tier 1 in banking and finance in Legal 500, and also as a leading junior in Chambers & Partners.
-He has been instructed in a number of high-profile banking disputes in recent years.
+James is recommended as a silk for banking and finance work in both Chambers & Partners and Legal 500.
+He has been instructed in a number of high-profile banking disputes in recent years, including Celestial Aviation Services v UniCredit in the Supreme Court in 2025.
 His expertise encompasses a wide variety of issues arising in this area, including LMA facility agreements, letters of credit and demand guarantees, mortgage disputes, prime brokerage, hedge funds, derivatives, Islamic finance, and claims in relation to “vishing” scams and for recovery of mistaken bank payments (commercial and retail banking).

 Recent cases include:

 Celestial Aviation Services v UniCredit: dispute concerning the effect of sanctions imposed by the UK, EU and US against Russia on the enforceability of a confirming bank’s obligation to make payment to the beneficiary of a letter of credit.
-One of The Lawyer’s Top 10 appeals for 2024.
+One of The Lawyer’s Top 10 appeals for 2024 (Court of Appeal).
+Supreme Court appeal pending in 2025.

 PCP v Barclays: acted for the claimants on various aspects of this The Lawyer Top 20 case, seeking in excess of £1 billion in damages against Barclays bank arising out of its £7 billion capital raising exercise in October 2008.